 On any given congregational gathering, numerous ministers across the world fervidly speak the words “God said” or “God told me to tell you” in their motivational speeches.
-Often times what comes after is a statement that encourages a person to be their best self or on the contrary, a message that promotes material prosperity.
+Or, as Pastor Kearney has expressed in the video above, “God is” downloading some sort of telepathic visual behind his eyes so that he can see a person being healed in their home.
+Often times what comes after these phrases are statements of inspiration or encouragement.
+On the contrary, sometimes it’s a message that promotes material prosperity.

-Although some of them mean well, these spoken words can be malevolent to a believer who is adamant about the idea of “God” speaking to a person’s mind.
-Coming from the mouth of a person they put all of their trust in, this gives the listener an ultimatum to believe what that leader says or else be damned.
-Especially when believers are taught that this Pastor or Bishop was given authority over the church to give instruction.
+Although some believers mean well, these spoken words can be malevolent to a believer who is adamant about the idea of God speaking to a person’s mind.
+When believers hear those words coming from the mouth of a person they put all of their trust in, this gives the listener an ultimatum to believe what that leader says or else be damned!And it’s even more persuasive when believers are taught that this Pastor or Bishop was given authority over the church to give instructions from God.

 I will use a few examples that I have heard in my lifetime from evangelists or firm believers……

 “God told me to tell you not to go to South America.”

 “God wants…….for your life.”